EricKwong/Featur/README.md

 # featur

-Featur is an app featuring the collaboration between Eric, John and Emily.
+featur is an app featuring the collaboration of Eric, John and Emily.

 ### Purpose
-Featur allows a user to search for a main artist to see the tracks of other artists he or she has collaborated on.
-It relies on the data from Spotify's API.
+featur allows a user to search for an artist and his or her collaborators to see what tracks the two have recorded together.
+Make playlists based on your results, or search for a collaborator as the main artist to explore the six degrees of separation between artists.

+featur relies on the data from Spotify's API.

 ### How to Use
 1. Search for an artist.